GoLangsam/template/README.md

 Your suggestions and contributions are very welcome ;-)

+---
-Deep thinking - happy coding - keep it simple :-)
+Think deep - code happy - be simple - see clear :-)